In a nutshell, edge and cloud computing will be the complementary forces that organizations need to navigate, balance and leverage.

 Recently, technologists across the world’s largest data center and colocation infrastructure provider Equinix shared with DigiconAsia what they believe are trends that will shape digital infrastructure for 2021 and beyond.

-In turn, readers can use insights to guide in the formulation of strategies when planning and executing critical business resilience policies.
+In turn, readers can use their insights to guide in the formulation of strategies when planning and executing critical business resilience policies.

 - Data centers will shift toward grid-positive